minibolt-guide/minibolt/guide/lightning/lightning-client.md

   tor.v3=true
   ```

 🔍 *This is a standard configuration.
-Check the official LND [sample-lnd.conf](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf){:target="_blank"} with all possible options, and visit the [Lightning Node Management](https://www.lightningnode.info/){:target="_blank"} site by Openoms to learn more.*
+Check the official LND [sample-lnd.conf](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf){:target="_blank"} with all possible options

 * Exit "lnd" user session to return to "admin" user session